 So now, if you're good and ready here's another fun exercise to help you develop your soft singing.

 - Sing this song once all the way through with a normal voice and don't worry about trying to sing it softly at this point.
 We're just giving your voice a little warm-up.
 You can sing along with the youtube video or you may sing a capella ( by yourself without music.)

 - Next - This time sing only the first 2 phrases ' Happy Birthday to you, happy birthday to you.'
 Sing these 2 phrases in a medium dynamic.
 Remember to breathe from the abdominal wall.

 - Now repeat these 2 phrases singing with half the volume.
 Do this 6 times.

 - If this is just to difficult, stop at this point and do not continue.
-Instead go back to the humming exercises above and practice those until they become easy to sing on a very light tone.
+Instead, go back to the humming exercises above and practice those until they become easy to sing in a very light tone.

-- For those of you who mastered this step, you will now again sing the same phrases as softly as possible.
-Repeat 6 times controlling the tone keeping the sound even.
+- For those of you who have mastered this step, you will continue to sing the same phrases as softly as possible.
+Repeat 6 times controlling the tone and keeping the sound even.

 - Continue to add the rest of the song a phrase or 2 at a time until you've gone through the entire song.

 - When you've completed this exercise, give yourself a hug or a treat.